-The Program in Medicine, Science, and the Humanities in partnership with the Center for Medical Humanities and Social Medicine are accepting applications for Summer Research Fellowships.
+The Program in Medicine, Science, and the Humanities in partnership with the Center for Medical Humanities and Social Medicine are accepting applications for undergraduate and graduate Summer Research Fellowships.
 The fellowships will fund independent research in the medical humanities and/or science & technology studies.
-Successful fellows will be required to present their research in a workshop the following fall semester and to contribute to the MSH Blog.
+Successful fellows will be required to present their research at a symposium during the Fall 2024 semester and to contribute to the MSH Research Blog.

-- Undergraduates may receive grants of up to $1,000
+- Graduate students may receive grants of up to $3,000

 Requirements and Deadlines

-All applicants must be Krieger School students (of any major) or graduate students affiliated with the Program in the History of Science, Medicine, and Technology.
-Students graduating in Spring or Summer 2022 are not eligible.
-Students requiring HIRB clearance for human subjects’ research must receive approval by June 1, 2023.
+All applicants must be Krieger School students or graduate students affiliated with the Program in the History of Science, Medicine, and Technology.
+Students graduating in Spring or Summer 2024 are not eligible.
+Students requiring HIRB clearance for human subjects’ research must receive approval by June 1, 2024.